 Explore the Pearl

 Explore the Pearl is the official website for Portland’s Pearl District.
-All things necessary to make your visit easier and more tailored–interactive maps, downloadable maps, apps, and more can be found on the ABOUT page.
+Tailor your visit with this extensive resource for dining, transportation, events, and art shows.
 “The urban legend of the Pearl District’s name is as extraordinary as the neighborhood itself.
-One story suggests that an oyster-canning factory once sat amidst the aging warehouses, another proposes that Chinese seafarers hid pearls beneath cobble-stoned Twelfth Street.
+One story suggests that an oyster-canning factory once sat amidst the aging warehouses.
+Another proposes that Chinese seafarers hid pearls beneath cobble-stoned Twelfth Street.
 Regardless of which fable you’ve heard, there is an intimation of both beauty and ugliness in the name— which conjures an image of the elegant gem nestled in a drab, rough shell, waiting to be discovered.”–from Explore the Pearl

 The Pearl Magazine

-Published quarterly, The Pearl magazine is delivered to households in the Pearl and beyond as part of Portland Monthly, and is available at select locations throughout the district.
-The Pearl provides its readers with the latest news and happenings in the Pearl, deeper articles on people and personalities of the Pearl, as well as a walking map and member business listings.
+Published quarterly, The Pearl magazine is delivered to households in the Pearl and beyond as part of Portland Monthly and is available at select locations throughout the district.
+The Pearl provides its readers with the latest news and happenings, deeper articles on the people and personalities of the Pearl, as well as a walking map and member business listings.